 During the time of announcement of the bonus the company share price rises and after that the price also gets divided with the ratio of bonus shares issued.

-Splits: Split is done by the company whenever it feels that the price of the company is lesser than the valuation.
+the stock split is done by the company whenever it feels that the price of the company is lesser than the valuation.

-The split also multiplies your number of shares like the bonus, but here the face value reduces by the ratio of a split.
+The split also multiplies your number of shares like the bonus, but here the face value reduces the ratio of a split.

 Eg: a company with CMP Rs.1000 and FV 10 announces split 5:1 means now the CMP of the company becomes Rs.200, FV: Rs.2 and the number of shares are multiplied by 5.

-Rights: Company issues Rights whenever it requires capital, in rights the company issues new shares in which only the existing share holders can apply.
-Generally the price at which you get the rights is lesser than the CMP of the company.
+Rights: Company issues Rights whenever it requires capital, in rights the company issues new shares in which only the existing shareholders can apply.
+Generally, the price at which you get the rights is lesser than the CMP of the company.

 It is up to you to apply for the rights or not.
 Rights must be applied whenever the rights price is lesser compared to CMP.